patricka3125/court-reserver/README.md

 # court-reserver

-precondition for the script to work:
+Conditions for the script to work:
-* Need a login session cookie granted by PHP
+* Need a login session cookie granted by PHP.
+Two options:
+  a.
+Manually login to an account on the browser before the session cookie expiration.
+  b.
+Simulate browser behavior with login keystrokes
-* need a cloudflare token that is stored in cookie
+* Need a cloudflare token that is stored in cookie.
+It should be provided once account login is successful.

 ## Payload Information

-when I hit 8PM
+A HTTP POST request will be sent out once the user selects a time to reserve the court.

 POST request header
 General --